 HiLine also offers a viable alternative.
 Even if you buy a fairly small quantity online (20 capsules) you can pay less than you pay for an original Nespresso’s.
 Once again, you are not required to join a club on a website in order to buy, and there is no minimum purchase.

 Other companies offering similar products include Coffee Duck, Rosso, and Caffe Cagliari.
 Take some time to try out some of these alternatives, and you will likely find an option that tastes great and also saves you money.
-Always check to make sure that the pods you are buying are compatible with the exact model of Nespresso machine you have at home.
+Always check to make sure that the pods you are buying are compatible with the exact model of your Nespresso machine at home.
 Some don’t work with newer models.